MONKE-source/MONKE-source/README.md

 - React native

 ## Interests 🤔
-Im interested in learning more about python and javascript
+Im interested in learning more about python and javascript<br>
-Soon hope to learn how to code in flutter
+I also hope to learn more about arduino

 ## My favourite projects:
 - [SST Open House App 2024](https://github.com/sst-inc/openhouseapp2024)